flutter/samples/add_to_app/README.md

 If you're interested in learning what additional steps an app needs to take in order to use a Flutter module that relies on plugins, these projects can help.

+### `android_view`

+Rather than integrating Flutter as a fullscreen page, the `android_view` demo integrates a partial screen `FlutterView` into an Android `RecyclerView`.

+* Demonstrates the additional application specific plumbing needed to hook a `FlutterView` to both a separate, application owned `FlutterEngine` and to its host activity which has its own lifecycle.
+This is different than a relatively more self-contained `FlutterActivity`.
+* Show how a single `FlutterView` can be used in multiple places in the Android activity in a performant way.
+* Demonstrates a `FlutterView`-based UI interwoven seamlessly into a native Android UI.
+* The Flutter cells uses the [`sensors`](https://pub.dev/packages/sensors) plugin and displays a Flutter logo rotate based on the phone's current orientation.

 ### `android_using_prebuilt_module` and  `ios_using_prebuilt_module`